Mahadev-2006/carn/README.md

-# 🛡️ Civic Asset Recovery Network (CARN 2) — Premium P2P Edition
+# 🛡️ Civic Asset Recovery Network (CARN) — Premium P2P Edition

-Welcome to **CARN 2**, the next-generation premium iteration of the Civic Asset Recovery Network.
+Welcome to CARN, the next-generation premium iteration of the Civic Asset Recovery Network.
 This version introduces **Strict Peer-to-Peer Privacy Firewalls**, a fully **Decentralized Proof-of-Authority (PoA) Ledger**, and a **Local Ollama LLM Cognitive Auditing Engine** powered exclusively by the `llama3.2:1b` model.

 ---